spiros/phemap/README.md

-This utility provides some very basic functions to map between ICD-10 terms used in hospital diagnoses for UK Biobank and Phecodes as outlined in Wu P. et al. https://www.biorxiv.org/content/10.1101/462077v4
+This utility provides some very basic functions to map between ICD-10 terms used in hospital diagnoses for UK Biobank and PheCodes as outlined in Wu P. et al. https://www.biorxiv.org/content/10.1101/462077v4

 Requires the phecode definitions file and the icd10-to-phecode